-Anna Fakadej, M.D. is a specialist in refractive cataract surgery including the correction of astigmatism and presbyopia with various surgical and implant technology.
+Anna Fakadej, M.D. is a specialist in refractive cataract surgery, including the correction of astigmatism and presbyopia with various surgical and implant technology.
 She also specializes in facial rejuvenation and general ophthalmic surgery.
-She is considered an expert in femtosecond laser and wavefront aberrometry.
+She is considered an expert in refractive cataract surgery, femtosecond laser, and wavefront aberrometry.

 Sees Patients In:

 - Advanced technology replacement lenses for cataract surgery